 - 1. If you want to print only a selected requirement or relationship, click the requirement(s) or relationship(s) in the matrix.
-(Use a multiple select action to select multiple requirements or relationships.) - 2.
-Click the File menu and choose Print.
+(Use a multiple select action to select multiple requirements or relationships.) - Click File > Print.
 The Print dialog box appears. - 3.
 If you are printing selected requirements or relationships, click Selection. - 4.
-Make any other necessary changes to the Print dialog box, and then click OK. - Note: Use the Print button on the Views Workplace toolbar to print directly to the default printer.
+Make any other necessary changes to the Print dialog box, and then click OK.

+Note: Use the Print button on the Views Workplace toolbar to print directly to the default printer.
 In this case, the entire view is printed using the default printer selections.